National Liberal Party (UK, 1931): Merger

 By the early 1960s the justification for the continued separate political existence of the National Liberals had become weak.
 A joint Conservative and National Liberal candidate (Michael Shaw) gained a seat from the opposition Labour Party in a by-election in Brighouse and Spenborough in 1960.
-In 1962, Ian Gilmour, who later achieved Conservative party cabinet status, defended the National Liberal seat of Central Norfolk as that party's candidate in a by-election.
-Another noteworthy National Liberal candidate in this time period was the future Deputy Prime Minister Michael Heseltine, who had stood as a National Liberal for the Gower constituency in 1959, then went on to stand as a Conservative for more winnable seats in the 1960s.
+In 1962, Ian Gilmour, who later was a Conservative cabinet minister, defended the National Liberal seat of Central Norfolk as that party's candidate in a by-election.
+Another noteworthy National Liberal candidate in this time period was the future Deputy Prime Minister, Michael Heseltine, who had stood as a National Liberal for the Gower constituency in 1959, then stood as a Conservative for more winnable seats in the 1960s.

 After 1962, the party lacked a senior government presence, and with the retirement or death of former leaders, only six with the National Liberal label were elected in the general election of 1964.
-A further four who had sat with this label preferred to be elected under a 'straight' Conservative label.
+A further four who had sat with this label preferred to be elected under a 'straight' Conservative instead.
 The post of chairman of the parliamentary party was filled by the former junior minister David Renton, the MP for Huntingdon since 1945, with veteran National Liberal Herbert Butcher (who sat for the seat of Holland with Boston) remaining their chief whip.
-Butcher retired before the 1966 general election, in which the National Liberals were reduced to just three MPs (including the future Conservative Party cabinet minister John Nott).
+Butcher retired at the 1966 general election, in which the National Liberals were reduced to just three MPs (including the future Conservative Party cabinet minister John Nott).
 Two others (Joan Vickers and John Osborn) were elected as Conservatives.
-With so few MPs, they agreed to give up to the Liberal party a room at the Westminster Parliament that they had used for their meetings.
+With so few MPs, they agreed to give up to the Liberal Party a room at the Westminster Parliament that they had used for their meetings.

 In its last years, the party was used by architect John Poulson as a way into politics while not being fully committed to the Conservatives.
 Poulson, who was Chairman of the National Liberal Council's Executive Committee from 1964, had little political skill, and his speeches were written by a Scottish Office civil servant, George Pottinger, who was on his payroll.
 However, the party had lost most of its senior members, and in 1968 the remaining National Liberals, still led by David Renton, assimilated completely into the Conservative Party.